xToken/CompMod/webpages/marine_overview.md

 ### Observatory:
 	- No longer requires Armory
 	- Cost increased from 10 to 15 tRes
+	- Costs 4 supply

 ### Phase Gate:
 	- Now has a 0.3 second delay beforing phasing another player
+	- Costs 3 supply

 ### Robotics Factory:
-	- Robotics Factory no longer requires Infantry Portal to be dropped first
+	- No longer requires Infantry Portal to be dropped first
-	- Robotics Factory now requires a Command Station (:D)
+	- Now requires a Command Station (:D)
+	- Costs 1 supply

 ### MAC:
-	- MAC cost increased from 5 to 8 tRes
+	- Cost increased from 5 to 8 tRes
-	- MAC armor decreased from 50 to 0
+	- Armor decreased from 50 to 0
+	- Health increased from 300 to 500
+	- Costs 1 supply

 ### ARC:
 	- Damage type changed to structuresonly (No change in effectiveness)
 	- Build time increased from 7 to 10 seconds
+	- Costs 1 supply

 ### ARC Robotics Factory:
 	- ARC Robotics Factory upgrade cost increased from 5 to 15
 	- ARC Robotics Factory upgrade time increased from 20 to 30

+### Infantry Portal:
+	- Costs 1 supply

+### Prototype Lab:
+	- Costs 1 supply

+### Power Node:
+	- Dropped by commander on free power points (Like Extractors)
+	- Costs 15 tRes
+	- Grants 20 Supply
+	- Has 2000 health and 1000 armor
+	- Takes 5 seconds to build

 ### Ghost Structures:
 	- Only return 75% of the cost when poofed